NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/INSTALLATION.md

 # Installation Guide

-This guide explains how to install the Predictive Maintenance Agent with different database and vector store options.
+This guide explains how to install the Asset Lifecycle Management Agent with different database and vector store options.

 ## Base Installation